enginooby-practice/hibernate/README.md

 - @Table: map to table in the database [javax.persistence]
 - @Column: map to column of the table
 - @OneToOne: uni-directional (use @JoinColumn) and bi-directional (use 'mappedBy')
+  - 'mappedBy' attribute: used in the class entity which does not contain the foreign key.
+  -  @JoinColum: used in the table class entity containing the foreign key.
 - @OneToMany
-- 'mappedBy' attribute: used in the class entity which does not contain the foreign key.
+  - Uni-directional: @JoinColumn used in the class entity which does not contain the foreign key.
-- (?) @JoinColum: used in the table class entity containing the foreign key.
 - Cascade types: CascadeType.ALL, CascadeType.PERSIST (save), CascadeType.REMOVE
 - Eager loading and Lazy loading; Fetch types: Fetch.LAZY, Fetch.EAGER
 - Handle connection leak issue: catch error and close session.